Russia says it has foiled a major Ukrainian drone attack as concerns grow about weapons supplies

 The Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014, has been a frequent target of Ukrainian attacks.
 The region has been the key hub supporting the invasion.

-Ukraine is pressing on with a slow-moving counteroffensive it launched three months ago, even as uncertainty grows over the scale of the future supply of weapons and ammunition from its Western allies.

-He urged the defense industry to boost production “at a much higher tempo.
-And we need large volumes,” he told the Warsaw Security Forum, an annual conference, on Tuesday.
+Fears over the resupply of Ukraine’s armed forces have deepened in recent weeks.

-Also, the Pentagon has warned Congress that it is running low on money to replace weapons the U.S. has sent to Ukraine.
+The Pentagon has warned Congress that it is running low on money to replace weapons the U.S. has sent to Ukraine.

 Concern about the commitment of Kyiv’s allies has also grown amid political turmoil in the United States amid the unprecedented and dramatic ouster Tuesday of House Speaker Kevin McCarthy.